Time Management Statistics (2026 Edition)

 87% of workers want to try chronoworking

 The traditional 9-to-5 workday generally reflects an early bird’s schedule.
-But, with the rise of flexible work, a new solution has emerged for night owls.
+But with the rise of flexible work, a new solution has emerged for night owls.

-The reason is simple — 48% of the surveyed workers believe their mental health would improve if they worked according to their sleeping habits.
+According to a Canadian study on chronoworking, 87% of professionals want to try chronoworking.
+The reason is simple — 48% of the surveyed workers believe their mental health would improve if they worked in line with their sleep patterns.

 Bonus: Time management FAQs